MauroAbidalCarrer/DL_CV_training_and_interpretation/diary.md

     Also the forums seem to suggest that the benefits of using FFT for convolution emerge when using much larger filters amd inputs.
     I ran the same notebook on a A100 vastai instance and the 8 epochs training took one minutes.
     Damn...
+    I tested the notebook on a Tesla V100 and it ran in 1min16s but it costs 28¢/h instead of the ~1$/h for the A100.
+    So I'll defenetly be using that going forward.
+-   Tommorow I will try to understand why my trainer implementation is slower than the kaggle notebooks implementation.
+    And Then I will have to add in all the other features like learning rate scheduling.